Great Barrier Reef Strategic Assessment

 Reef 2050 draws together for the first time all the expertise and science critical to managing the Reef for the next three decades and beyond.
 The plan is also informed by the outcomes of the comprehensive strategic assessment.

-The Australian Government, the Great Barrier Reef Marine Park Authority and the Queensland Government will lead implementation of the plan.
+The Australian Government, the Great Barrier Reef Marine Park Authority and the Queensland Government are working together to implement Reef 2050.
+View the Reef 2050 Implementation Strategy.

 - GBR coastal zone strategic assessment reports